connor4ai/hazel-hue/replit.md

-# HueMatcher - AI-Powered Personal Color Analysis Platform
+# Hazel & Hue - AI-Powered Personal Color Analysis Platform

 ## Overview

-HueMatcher is a full-stack web application that provides personalized color analysis using AI technology.
+Hazel & Hue is a full-stack web application that provides personalized color analysis using AI technology.
 The platform allows users to upload photos and receive professional 12-season color analysis reports with personalized style recommendations.
 The application features both web and mobile interfaces, built with modern technologies including React, Express, PostgreSQL, and Stripe for payments.

 ## System Architecture